Tapioca/Client-php/README.md

 	}
 ```

-These will return a Tapioca\Collection Object based on API result.
+These will return a Tapioca\Collection object based on API result.
 The iteration over this object will allow you to handle each documents as an object.

 #### API result